python/cpython/Doc/library/zlib.rst

    To generate the same numeric value across all Python versions and platforms use adler32(data) & 0xffffffff.
-If you are only using the checksum in packed binary format this is not necessary as the return value will have the correct 32bit binary representation regardless of sign.
+If you are only using the checksum in packed binary format this is not necessary as the return value is the correct 32bit binary representation regardless of sign.

 .. versionchanged:: 3.0
-   The return value will always be unsigned and in the range [0, 2**32-1] regardless of platform.
+   The return value is unsigned and in the range [0, 2**32-1] regardless of platform.